-- Following Calculation Accuracy clarification requests, GO have adjusted downwards the free line rental subscriber numbers included in the USO Model calculations.
-As a result the claimed social tariff cost decreased from €327,812 to €182,629. - The subscriber numbers recorded in GO's Model are aligned with figures for eligible subscribers obtained by the MCA from the Ministry. - The social tariff component has been calculated by GO as the difference between the current retail tariffs and the amount actually charged to subscribers, which in this case is free.
-This net cost calculation, based on the current net cost scenario, is aligned with the MCA's decisions of previous claims that access deficit should not form part of the USO claim. - The social tariff claim, on the basis of current costs and subscriber numbers, results in a net cost of €182,629.
+- Following Calculation Accuracy clarification requests made to GO and confirmations from the Ministry, subscriber numbers included in the USO Model calculations were adjusted. - The social tariff component has been calculated by GO as the difference between the current retail tariffs and the amount actually charged to subscribers, which in this case is free.
+This net cost calculation, based on the current net cost scenario, is aligned with the MCA's decisions of previous claims that access deficit should not form part of the USO claim. - The social tariff claim, on the basis of current costs and updated subscriber numbers, results in a net cost of €244,444 (i.e. €201,580 for reduced tariff options; and €42,864 for specific disability measures)